 User VPN Performance Guide for Deployment¶

-OpenVPNR® is a single process application running on a gateway.
-The best measured throughput is 1.1Gbps. t3.medium, c5.large and c5.xlarge have similar performance.
+OpenVPN® is a single process application running on a gateway.
+The best measured throughput is 1.1Gbps. t3.medium, c5.large, and c5.xlarge have similar performance.

 VPN Client throughput benchmark¶